CoreUnitRDM/DECIDE_RDM_landingpage/pages/mydoc/infection_atlas.md

 ## Questions or Suggestions?

-If you have any questions or ideas regarding the Infection Atlas, please feel free to reach out to [Alexander Leipold](mailto:alexander.leipold@helmholtz-hiri.de).
+If you have any questions or ideas regarding the Infection Atlas, please feel free to reach out to **Alexander Leipold** (alexander.leipold@helmholtz-hiri.de).
 Your feedback is invaluable as we continue to shape this resource.

 Stay tuned for more updates, and thank you for your interest in the Infection Atlas!